The Camp of the Saints: Plot

 In Calcutta, India, Catholic priests promote the adoption of Indian children by those back in Belgium as a form of charity.
 When the Belgian government realizes that the number of Indian children raised in Belgium has reached 40,000 in just five years, an emergency policy attempts to halt the migration.
-Desperate for the chance to send their children to what they call a "land of plenty", a mob of desperate Indians swarms the consulate.
-As a Belgian aid worker works through the crowd, an Indian gong farmer known only as "the turd eater", carrying aloft his monstrously deformed child, begs him to take them back to Europe, to which the worker agrees.
+Desperate to send their children to what they call a "land of plenty", a mob of desperate Indians swarms the consulate.
+As a Belgian aid worker works through the crowd, an Indian gong farmer known only as "the turd eater", carrying aloft his deformed child, begs him to take them back to Europe, to which the worker agrees.

 The worker and farmer bring the crowd to the docks, where there are hundreds of ships once owned by European powers, now suited only for river traffic.
 Nevertheless, the crowd boards, and a hundred ships soon leave for Europe; conditions on board are cramped, unsanitary and miserable, with many passengers including children publicly fornicating.
-As the ships pass "the straits of Ceylon", helicopters swarm overhead, capturing images of the migrants on board to be published in Europe.
-Meanwhile, on the Russian Far East, the Soviet troops see masses of Chinese ready to enter Siberia but are reluctant to fight them.
+As the ships pass "the straits of Ceylon", helicopters swarm overhead, capturing images of the migrants to be published in Europe.
+Meanwhile in the Russian Far East, Soviet troops see masses of Chinese ready to enter Siberia but are reluctant to fight them.

 As the fleet crosses the Indian Ocean, the political situation in France becomes more charged.
-At a press conference about the crisis, a French official who offers a speech in praise of the migrants is confronted by a journalist who claims he is merely trying to "feed the invaders" and demands to know if France will "have the courage to stand up to" the migrants when they reach France.
+At a press conference about the crisis, a pro-migrant official is confronted by a journalist who demands to know if France will "have the courage to stand up to" the migrants when they reach the country.
 The official decries this question as morally offensive and threatens to throw the journalist out when he continues to yell.
 Other journalists seek to inflame tensions between the French and Africans and Arabs already living in the country.
 Over time, these journalists begin to write that the migrant fleet is on a mission to "enrich, cleanse and redeem the Capitalist West".
 At the same time as the fleet is praised by those in Paris, the people of Southern France, terrified of the migrants' arrival, flee to the north.